TheGodRX/Samsung_Chromebook3_unlockBEASTMODE/README.md

     Review Changes: After running the script, review the changes made to understand their impact.

+    (Fell free to ## comment out any commands you arent sure you want to run before rearching them..)

     Customization: Adjust the script based on your preferences and needs.

     Community Support: Engage with the Chrome OS and Linux communities for additional support and advice.